-- The Implementation Committee should suggest within the next 12 months to the Select Board to allocate \$10,000/year for the next ten (10) years for the testing of 100 residential wells per year and to establish this as an ongoing practice. - The Implementation Committee should recommend to the Select Board and the Health Officer for them to initiate within 12 months a process whereby neighbors are notified when an adjacent well has failed a water quality test.
+- The Implementation Committee should suggest within the next 12 months to the Select Board to allocate a sum of money to help people who cannot afford to test their wells. - The Implementation Committee should recommend to the Select Board and the Health Officer for them to initiate within 12 months a process whereby neighbors are notified when an adjacent well has failed a water quality test.
 This practice should be initiated within the next 12 months. - Collaborate with neighboring towns, particularly Denmark and Fryeburg, on aquifer protection and preservation by establishing, through the Select Board, a committee to oversee water extraction and share water source concerns and problems.
 This committee can be comprised of members from the Implementation Committee and other Brownfield residents.
 It should be formed within the next three years. - The Select Board should make water quality "best management practices" information available, within the next year, to farmers, loggers, contractors and other businesses through written information available at the town office and through site visits conducted by the CEO. - Provide educational materials at appropriate locations (boat launches at the Saco River, Pequawket Pond and Burnt Meadow Pond) regarding aquatic invasive species.
-This can be accomplished within the next 18 months by the Implementation Committee working with the Town's DPW and the Saco River Corridor Commission. - The Department of Public Works should continue to follow environmental guidelines regarding roadwork and to clear culverts on a regularly scheduled basis in order to sustain proper drainage to the appropriate waterways. - The Town CEO should monitor construction sites on an ongoing basis in order to confirm erosion controls are in place.
+This can be accomplished within the next 18 months by the Implementation Committee working with the Town's DPW and the Saco River Corridor Commission. - The Department of Public Works should continue to follow environmental guidelines regarding roadwork and to clear culverts on a regularly scheduled basis in order to sustain proper drainage to the appropriate waterways. - The Town CEO should monitor construction sites on an ongoing basis in order to confirmerosion controls are in place.
 All construction debris, especially any potentially hazardous materials, must be properly contained and discarded.
-Proper sanitary facilities must be provided and maintained. - The Planning Board and the CEO should review all construction documents to determine whether low impact development is designed into the project and discuss with the construction team their means and methods for achieving minimal disturbance of the site. - Beginning now, the CEO should advise new homebuilders, and those citizens who are drilling a replacement well, to try to maintain 100' between the well and the septic system as recommended by the Maine Department of Environmental Protection.. - Assign the CEO, the Health Officer and the Implementation Committee the responsibility to track the progress of the Maine DEP's PFAS investigation and comply with its remediation recommendations.
+Proper sanitary facilities must be provided and maintained. - The Planning Board and the CEO should review all construction documents to determine whether low impact development is designed into the project and discuss with the con - struction team their means and methods for achieving minimal disturbance of the site. - Beginning now, the CEO should advise new homebuilders, and those citizens who are drilling a replacement well, to try to maintain 100' between the well and the septic system as recommended by the Maine Department of Environmental Protection.. - Assign the CEO, the Health Officer and the Implementation Committee the responsibility to track the progress of the Maine DEP's PFAS investigation and comply with its remediation recommendations.
 This tracking should occur regularly until the DEP closes its investigation.

-Town of Brownfield Comprehensive Plan 3-28-2022
+Town of Brownfield Comprehensive Plan 2023